AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/actions/analytics/understanding-the-content-tab.md

 ---
-description: Understanding the Content Tab - Marketo Docs - Product Documentation
+description: Noções básicas sobre a guia Conteúdo - Documentação do Marketo - Documentação do produto
-title: Understanding the Content Tab
+title: Como entender a guia Conteúdo
 hide: true
 hidefromtoc: true
 source-git-commit: 19b67c830ce85c1d02a5a3b1145d101ddf82423b